yagoubali/Africans-specific_ancestry-informative_SNPs/1_raw_data_preprocessing/Preprocessing_SGDP.md

 plink_1KG="preprocess_raw_data/1KG/1KG_updatedFID"
 plink_SGDP="${outdir}/SGDP_rsids_updated"

-##remove chromosomes errors ----> 0 errors no need to run the code below
+##remove chromosomes errors ----> 0 errors no need to run the code below.
+However, we will do it as a pipeline step
 awk 'BEGIN {OFS="\t"; print "rsid","chr_1","chr_2"} FNR==NR {a[$2]=$1; next} \
 ($2 in a && a[$2] != $1) {print $2,a[$2],$1 }' \
  ${plink_1KG}.bim ${plink_SGDP}.bim \